SnootyMonkey/Falkland-CMS/README.md

 Falkland CMS was built to support the [Falklandsophile](http://falklandsophile.com) website.
 So the name seemed fitting.

-## STATUS

-Falkland CMS is pre-alpha and not yet usable.
-A usable version is expected by the end of October 2013.

-## INSTALLATION

-## Quick Start - Heroku

-Falkland CMS is pre-alpha and not yet usable.
-A usable version is expected by the end of October 2013 and quick start instructions for Heroku will be available then.

-## Local Installation

-Most of Falkland's dependencies are internal, meaning Leiningen will handle getting them for you.
-There are a few exceptions:

-* [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - a Java 7 JRE is needed to run Clojure
-* [Leiningen](https://github.com/technomancy/leiningen) - Clojure's build and package management tool
-* [CouchDB](http://http://couchdb.apache.org/) - CouchDB is a schema-free, document-oriented database, ideally suited for a CMS
-* [elasticsearch](http://www.elasticsearch.org/) - elasticsearch is a schema-free, document-oriented search engine, ideally suited for CouchDB

-Falkland CMS is pre-alpha and not yet usable.
-A usable version is expected by the end of October 2013 and detailed instructions for local installation will be available then.

 ## KEY CONCEPTS

 ![FCMS Key Concepts](./docs/images/FCMS-High-level.png "FCMS Key Concepts")